Science, Space

 Characteristics of the Necklace Nebula

-The Necklace Nebula consists of a bright ring, measuring about two light-years (≈19 trillion kilometers) across, with dense, bright knots of gas spread out in a way that resembles the diamonds in a necklace.
-The knots are not stars, they only glow due to the absorption of ultraviolet light from the two stars located in the center of the nebula.
+The Necklace Nebula consists of a bright ring, measuring about two light-years (≈19 trillion kilometers) across.
+It has dense, bright knots of gas spread out in a way that resembles the diamonds in a necklace.

 History of the Formation of the Nebula

 Due to this violent event both stars survived albeit with reduced sizes.
-They are closely orbiting around each other, completing an orbit in a little more than a day.
+Now, they are closely orbiting around each other, completing an orbit in a little more than a day.
 For comparison, Mercury, the closest planet to the Sun, takes 88 days to orbit the Sun.
 (Facts via NASA: Hubble Offers a Dazzling ‘Necklace’)

 Conclusion